LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D0-Overview-w26.md

 ### Objectives

 - To review your understanding of JavaScript from CS 133JS.
-- To continue learing to use of Bootstrap for styling web pages.
+- To continue learning to use of Bootstrap for styling web pages.

 ### Due dates